 On April 22, the Commission was pleased to co-sponsor the Women in Politics: Past, Present, and Future conference at SUNY New Paltz.
 Lieutenant Governor Kathy Hochul addressed attendees, who also participated in engaging panel discussions with renowned scholars from across the country.

-On March 27, at the National Museum of the American Indian in New York City, Lieutenant Governor Kathy Hochul announced a new Girl Scouts patch celebrating the centennial of women's suffrage in New York.
+On March 27, at the National Museum of the American Indian in New York City, then-Lieutenant Governor Kathy Hochul announced a new Girl Scouts patch celebrating the centennial of women's suffrage in New York.
 All seven Girl Scouts councils in New York will participate in the patch program, giving girls across the state an engaging way to learn about the history of the women’s movement in New York and envision how they can lead for justice.
 You can learn more about the patch program here, or by contacting your local Girl Scouts council.

 The Commission held its first meeting of 2017 on March 1, celebrating the beginning of Women’s History Month with the launch of the Women’s Suffrage Commission’s website, public exhibits at the Empire State Plaza and the Capitol Building, and special Capitol tours focused on the suffrage movement.